adampielak/proxmox-ubuntu-fileserver/README.md

 # Proxmox Ubuntu CT File Server (NAS)
+The Ubuntu File Server is supported by a Proxmox ZFS Raid hosted on a Proxmox node (typhoon-01).
+Data is served by a Proxmox Ubuntu 18.04 CT (cyclone-01) installed with network protocols like NFS, samba and configured to manage all user accounts, file security and permissions and more.

 The following is for creating a Proxmox Ubuntu CT File Server built on our primary Proxmox node typhoon-01.

 Network Prerequisites are: